Best and Worst Weighted Blankets Reviews

 The Luxome weighted blankets stood out to me for several reasons:

-- a variety of cover options including bamboo (considered the best option to reduce overheating under weighted blankets)
+a variety of cover color and fabric options including bamboo (considered the best option to reduce overheating under weighted blankets)

 Luxome has 2 options: washable blankets with what they call an "integrated cover" and blanket/duvet sets.
 Both of these options are machine washable and dryable.
 When purchasing a blanket, consider that even though the weighted blanket is machine washable, having a duvet cover allows you to wash the cover regularly and only wash the heavy inner blanket if necessary.